Resa-Obamwonyi/wallet_system/README.md

 email= testadmin@walletsystem.com
 password= 01234Admin
 ```
+- Or hit the register admin endpoint to register an admin.
 - Hit the promote user endpoint to promote a Noob to Elite.
 - Hit the demote user endpoint to demote an Elite.
 - Hit the approve transactions endpoint to approve withdrawal transactions for Noob users.